andre-d/organic/README.md

 **.ifdef \[key]**: If the given key is defined with .equ or .define, this will return true.
 The assembler will stop assembing until the next .end or .endif directive if false.

+**.incbin "\[file]"**: Includes an external file as raw data, one byte to a word.
+Quotes are optional, and may be " or ' characters.
+If you use <> instead of quotes, the path specified with --include will be used.

+**.incpack "\[file]"**: Includes an external file as raw data, and packs two bytes to a word.
+Quotes are optional, and may be " or ' characters.
+If you use <> instead of quotes, the path specified with --include will be used.

 **.include "\[file]"**: Includes an external file.
-For example, #include "file.asm".
 Quotes are optional, and may be " or ' characters.
 If you use <> instead of quotes, the path specified with --include will be used.

 **.list**: Resumes assembly after .nolist